Colorado Payment Resources

 Sexual Assault Nurse Examiner (SANE) programs have medical professionals trained in sexual assault response and care.
 These programs provide medical care and evidence collection, if desired, for sexual assault victims (evidence collection is not required to obtain sexual assault specific medical care).

 In Colorado, victims receiving medical care can choose which type of report occurs.
-In some cases, where the victim is a minor or an at-risk elder, medical professional may be required to report the abuse.
-Adult victims, between the ages of 18 and 69, can choose whether or not they wish to report to law enforcement and have a medical forensic exam (MFE) completed.
+In some cases, where the victim is a minor or an at-risk elder, a medical professional may be required to report the abuse.
+Adult victims between the ages of 18 and 69 can choose whether or not they wish to report to law enforcement and have a medical forensic exam (MFE) completed.

 There are three different types of reporting options to victims: